Please enable JavaScript to ensure auto alt text generation works properly

 What is an inclusive job description?

-An inclusive job description is a meticulously designed recruitment tool that aims to attract a broad spectrum of qualified candidates by using language and content that resonates with diverse audiences.
+An inclusive job description is a job posting written to attract a broader range of qualified candidates by using language that's clear, accessible, and welcoming to people from different backgrounds.

-This approach involves more than simply avoiding discriminatory language; it requires a proactive effort to create a welcoming and encouraging tone that invites applications from underrepresented groups.
+This approach involves more than simply avoiding discriminatory language.
+It takes a proactive effort to create a welcoming and encouraging tone that invites applications from underrepresented groups.

 At its core, an inclusive job description focuses on the essential skills, experiences, and qualities needed to excel in a role rather than relying on narrow, often biased, requirements.